bumperX/get_edu_data/README.md

-# scraping data
+# EDU

-This project is to scrape global universities online data using lxml and requests with Python.
+This project is to get universities ranking and applicaiton info using lxml and requests with Python.